An 80s-lover’s neon-filled fantasy, come to life!

 Speaking of iconic dance moves, Michael Ralph’s choreography is an explosion of twirls, tricks and high octane dance sequences that light up the stage consistently through the entire show.
 Cleverly inspired by films such as Footloose and Flashdance, and individuals including Michael Jackson, these energetic dance sequences, combined with the wonderful music, are perfectly zany and will make you want to stand up and bust a move in the aisles.

-The vibrant set design really transports you back to the beloved magic of the 80s, enhancing the narrative, while the stellar staging displays an astounding use of the Athenaeum’s stage to illustrate changes in location.
+The vibrant set design really transports you back to the beloved magic of the 80s, enhancing the narrative, while the stellar staging displays an astounding use of the State Theatre’s large stage area.
 When the “Simply Wed” neon sign lowers from the ceiling, you know exactly where you are, while the versatility of a single staircase sends you through a variety of settings, from a basement bedroom to a second storey balcony.
 Through every dance sequence and key narrative moment, there’s some exciting choreography across the entire stage – meaning every seat in the house, is the best seat in the house.
+This encore season’s relocation to the State Theatre means bigger, better and more immersive lighting to go along with the stunningly updated sets.

 Being a musical called The Wedding Singer, it’s expected the soundtrack is going to go above and beyond all expectations.
 And that it does.
 Whether it be a totally rad rock anthem or a venture into the world of 80s disco, the delightfully original music of The Wedding Singer will have you singing with the windows down the entire ride home.
 Paying homage to the hottest genres and musical artists of the 80s, this soundtrack is packed with hit, after hit, after hit.
 Just when you believe you’ve heard your favourite song of the night, in comes another tune that will be playing on repeat in your head for weeks.